 E Bike tours

-Explore Likoma Island on the solar-powered electric mountain bike.
-Making the excursion around the island not only silent but Eco friendly as well.
+Explore Likoma Island on the solar powered electric mountain bike.
+Making the excursion around the island not only silent but Eco-friendly as well.
 Which path will you take?
-Visit the cathedral built in 1905, Katundu textiles workshop, the majestic valley of the baobabs and some of the eleven local villages.
-The warmth of the locals will make you feel right at home on Likoma.
+Visit the cathedral built in 1905, the Katundu textiles workshop, the majestic valley of the baobabs, and some of the eleven local villages.
+The warmth of the locals will make you feel right at home in Likoma.

 Responsible Tourism

-Kaya Mawa is firmly grounded in sustainability, community empowerment and ethical trade.
-Built by local hands and Malawi’s first resort run solely on renewable energy.
+Kaya Mawa is firmly grounded in sustainability, community empowerment, and ethical trade.
+Built by local hands, Malawi’s first resort run solely on renewable energy.
 At the beating heart of this barefoot luxury lodge lies the local people and culture.
 Local people have steered the way and made Kaya Mawa what it is today.
 From laying bricks and mortar to building all the rooms entirely by local hands.
 To creating chic interior fixtures and fittings through the Katundu Workshop.

 Kaya Mawa has always been involved in support and development within the community.
 They have been involved in numerous different projects, from piping water to the villages to feeding programs.

-Katundu was founded in 2006 around a passion for designing and creating luxury items in an ethical environment.
+Katundu was founded in 2006 with a passion for designing and creating luxury items in an ethical environment.
 Empowering women and through them the local community.
-These jobs provide a sustainable income and instill pride, dignity and purpose.
+These jobs provide a sustainable income and instill pride, dignity, and purpose.
 Giving people the skills and knowledge to improve their circumstances.
 Guests are always very welcome to visit the workshop and see the artisans at work.

 How to get to Kaya Mawa